EmmaNguyen/gray/_posts/2020-05-14-short-update.md

 ---
 layout: post
-title: Update COVID-19 syndromes.
+title: Update COVID-19 syndrome
-description: A rare and new condition.
+description: A rare and new conditions on a whole body.
-summary:  A rare and new condition.
+summary:  A rare and new conditions on a whole body.
 tags: [note, COVID19]
 ---